DeckerGirl/ENC4265portfolio/manual.md

 Add a personalized README to your GitHub profile to show off your skills, links, and current work.
 Create a repo named after your username to activate this feature.
 # Hi there 👋 I'm a student learning web development.
 Welcome to my GitHub!

+### 18. Using GitHub Pages for Class Projects

+GitHub Pages can be a great way to present schoolwork like:

+- Final projects

+- Interactive data visualizations

+- Course documentation

+You can also collaborate with classmates on shared group projects through GitHub repositories.

+### 19. Design Tips for GitHub Pages Sites

+Keep your site clean and accessible:

+- Use simple color schemes

+- Add plenty of white space

+- Use headings, bullets, and spacing to break up text

+- Make sure links are clearly labeled

+Try Google Fonts or CSS frameworks like Bootstrap to spice things up.

 ### 20. Securing Your GitHub Pages Site

 Even though it's static, take care with what you publish: